 To see the status of your trial in the Cloud Console, go to the Billing page.
 On your bill, the credit for your free trial is shown in the Credits section.
 Google Cloud also sends you an email three days before your trial expires, or when less than 10% of your trial credits remain, whichever is earlier.

-After your trial has ended, you can continue using the solution, and you are billed according to the pricing plan that you're on.
-If you want to end your trial before the trial period expires, cancel your subscription.
+After your trial has ended, you can continue using the software, and you are billed according to the pricing plan that you're on.
+If you want to end your trial before the trial period expires, cancel your plan.

 For an estimate of your monthly infrastructure charges, use the Google Cloud pricing calculator.

 For information on analyzing your bills, see the Google Cloud billing documentation.